RedHatQE/polarize/README.md

 file needs to be created, the annotation processor will also make a request using the WorkItem importer to generate the Requirement and/or TestCase in Polarion.

+# Limitations

+One limitation of polarize is that it assumes that there are no overloaded testmethods.
+This is because polarize maps the qualified name of a test method to a file on the system.
+If you have an overloaded method (a method with the same name but different type signature) then there will no longer be a one-to-one mapping from qualified method name to a file.
+Note that this does not apply to data driven tests.
+It is perfectly fine to have a test method with data driven parameters.

+This limitation can be overcome if you specify a custom xmlDesc in the annotations.
+If you do have overloaded methods, then you must supply a (unique) file system path.
+If no file exists, polarize will generate it there.
+When it needs to get the Polarion ID, it will read in this file (which is why the path must be unique for each method).